Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <p>
 The customer (registered/unregistered) inputs all details of their preferred payment method.
-The system takes those details and passes them through an API gateway to a validation service that validates expiration date, card number, and balance if applicable (debit cards for example).
-If validation succeeds, the user is alerted to this in the check out page, and the system logs all relevant order information along with information about the successful payment log.
+The system takes those details and passes them through an API gateway to a validation service that validates expiration date, card number, and balance if applicable (debit cards, for example).
+If validation succeeds, the user is alerted to this in the check-out page, and the system logs all relevant order information along with information about the successful payment log.

 </p></li>